Data Annotation vs. Fluent API

 Answer

-1. Entity with Data Annotation:
+1. The Entity with Annotations

 public class Product